On Decomposability of Virtual Artin Groups: Introduction

 This concept naturally generalizes to all Artin groups.
 Recall that given a countable set $S$, a \textit{Coxeter matrix} is a symmetric, square matrix $\M=(m_{s,t})_{s,t\in S}$ indexed by $S$, where $m_{s,t}\in \mathbb{N}_{\geq 2}\cup \{\infty\}$ for all $s,t\in S$, and $m_{s,s}=1$ for all $s\in S$.
 This data is encoded by a labeled simplicial graph $\Gamma$ called \textit{Coxeter graph}.
 Its vertices $V(\Gamma)$ correspond to elements of $S$, and an edge between $s$ and $t$ exists if $m_{s,t}\geq 3$.
 By convention, such an edge is labeled by $m_{s,t}$ if $m_{s,t}\geq 4$.
 This data will allow us to define the groups that we study in this work. \\

 The \textit{Artin group} $\A[\Gamma]$ is presented by generators $\mathcal{S}=\{\sigma_s\,|\,s\in S\}$ and relations of the form $\cdots \sigma_s\sigma_t\sigma_s=\cdots \sigma_t\sigma_s\sigma_t$, where both sides have $m_{s,t}$ letters if $m_{s,t}\neq \infty$.
 No relation is imposed if $m_{s,t}$ is $\infty$.
 Notably, when $m_{s,t}=2$, the Artin relation reduces to commutation relation.\\ \\ The \textit{Coxeter group} $\W[\Gamma]$ associated with the Coxeter graph $\Gamma$ is the group presented by generators $s\in S$, and relations of the form $(st)^{m_{s,t}}=\id$ for all $s\neq t$ with $m_{st}\neq \infty$, and $s^2=\id$ for all $s\in S$.
 The Coxeter group can be viewed as quotient of $\A[\Gamma]$ by the involution relations $\{\sigma_s^2=\id\}$ for all $s\in S$.
 When the Coxeter graph $\Gamma$ is connected, the groups $\W[\Gamma]$ and $\A[\Gamma]$ are called \textit{irreducible}.
 If $\Gamma$ decomposes into connected components $\Gamma_1,\ldots, \Gamma_k$, then $\W[\Gamma]=\W[\Gamma_1]\times \cdots \times \W[\Gamma_k]$, and $\A[\Gamma]=\A[\Gamma_1]\times \cdots\times \A[\Gamma_k]$.
 For this reason, the study of decomposability for Coxeter, Artin, or virtual Artin groups (that we will define in the following) focuses on the irreducible case, as reducible groups decompose naturally into directs products of their irreducible components.\\ \\ Many standard results on Coxeter and Artin groups are traditionally stated for groups with a finite set of generators $S$.
-Basic references for Coxeter groups include \cite{Hump} and \cite{Bourbaki}, while for Artin groups, one can consult the lecture notes or the survey paper by Paris (\cite{Par14Lect},\cite{Par14}).\\ \\ In this work, since we often associate even finitely generated groups with groups that are not necessarily finitely generated, we directly consider the most general case where $S$ is countable.
-Most of the known results naturally extend to this broader setting.
-When exceptions arise, they will be explicitly noted.\\ \\ When $S$ is finite and $\W[\Gamma]$ is a finite group, we say that $\Gamma$, $\W[\Gamma]$ and $\A[\Gamma]$ are \textit{of spherical type}.
-Irreducible Coxeter graphs of spherical type have been completely classified by Coxeter (see \cite{Cox34},\cite{Cox35}), yielding a finite list of possibilities (see Figure \ref{figcoxsph}). \\ \\ A common example is when $\Gamma=A_{n-1}$, where the associated Coxeter group is $\Sn$, and the corresponding Artin group is the braid group on $n$ strands $\mathcal{B}r_n$. \\ \\ To every Coxeter graph $\Gamma$, we can associate a group $\VA[\Gamma]$, which coincides with the virtual braid group on $n$ strands when $\Gamma=A_{n-1}$, as defined above.
+Basic references for Coxeter groups include \cite{Hump} and \cite{Bourbaki}, while for Artin groups, one can consult the lecture notes or the survey paper by Paris (\cite{Par14Lect},\cite{Par14}).\\ \\ Often, even when working with finitely generated Artin or Coxeter groups, we will consider associated classes of Artin groups (which we denote by $\A[\hGamma]$) that are not necessarily finitely generated.
+For this reason, in this work we directly consider the most general case where $S$ is countable.
+Most of the known results naturally extend to this broader setting, and when exceptions arise, they will be explicitly noted."\\ \\ When $S$ is finite and $\W[\Gamma]$ is a finite group, we say that $\Gamma$, $\W[\Gamma]$ and $\A[\Gamma]$ are \textit{of spherical type}.
+Irreducible Coxeter graphs of spherical type have been completely classified by Coxeter (see \cite{Cox34},\cite{Cox35}), yielding a finite list of possibilities (see Figure \ref{figcoxsph}). \\ \\ A common example is when $\Gamma=A_{n-1}$ (see Figure \ref{figcoxsph}), where the associated Coxeter group is $\Sn$, and the corresponding Artin group is the braid group on $n$ strands $\mathcal{B}r_n$ . \\ \\ To every Coxeter graph $\Gamma$, we can associate a group $\VA[\Gamma]$, which coincides with the virtual braid group on $n$ strands when $\Gamma=A_{n-1}$, as defined above.